HubTou/fortunes-python/README.md

 [strfile(8)](https://www.freebsd.org/cgi/man.cgi?query=strfile)

 ## HISTORY
-These data files are intended to be used with the [PNU project](https://github.com/HubTou/PNU)'s re-implementation of the [fortune](https://github.com/HubTou/fortune) comman d.
+These data files are intended to be used with the [PNU project](https://github.com/HubTou/PNU)'s re-implementation of the [fortune](https://github.com/HubTou/fortune) command.

 ## LICENSE
 The original materials were fetched from miscellaneous Internet web sites.